MerginMaps/media-sync/docs/quick_start.md

 You have now your project ready in Mergin Maps.

 ## 4. Start syncing
 Download and run media-sync docker image with configuration based on above (you will need to tweak that):

+Note that you may need to escape some characters in your password or username

 ```
 $ sudo docker run -it \